Making a complaint to the Education Authority

 - what you would like EA to do.

-There are three levels in the EA Complaints Handling Procedure.
+There are 2 Stages in the EA Complaints Handling Procedure.

-Contact your Local EA office for advice on who to contact on the team from the relevant service.
-A team member should get back to you within 5 days
+Contact your Local EA office for advice on who to contact on the team from the service about which you have the complaint.
+A team member should get back to you within 5 working days

-If your issue is unresolved at 1a contact the Complaints Office at firstname.lastname@example.org or on 028 8241 1553.
+If your issue is unresolved at Stage 1 contact the Complaints Office at email@example.com or on 028 8241 1472 to ask for the complaint to be considered at Stage 2.
+This must be done

-If your issue is unresolved at 1b contact the Complaints Office at email@example.com or on 028 8241 1553.
+If your issue is unresolved at Stage 1 contact the Complaints Office at firstname.lastname@example.org or on 028 8241 1472.

 Your complaint will go to the Senior Management Team (you should receive an acknowledgement within five working days).
-A response will be provided no later than 25 working days from start of stage 2.
+They will confirm the points of complaint to be investigated and what you want to achieve.
+The complaint will be investigated and a full response will be provided no later than 25 working days from start of stage 2.

 NOTE: Unless there are exceptional circumstances, the EA will only consider a complaint within six months of you becoming aware of the issue